domokane/FinancePy/financepy/products/funding/README.md

 - Black-Karasinski Tree Model
 - Black-Derman-Toy Tree Model

-It is also possible to price this using a Libor Market Model.
+It is also possible to price this using a Ibor Market Model.
 However for the moment this must be done directly via the Monte-Carlo implementation of the LMM found in FinModelRatesLMM.